ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 categories: jekyll update
 ---

-# Tl;Dr
+# TL;DR
-Awk to process science publications data; HPC parallel scripting to parallelize Awk calls.
-Fast and scalable solutions on a fat machine.
+Awk to process scientific publications data; HPC parallel scripting to parallelize Awk calls.
+Fast and scalable solution on a fat machine.

 # Introduction

-Presenting the solution I did in 2018 to a Data Challenge organized at [work](https://smc-datachallenge.ornl.gov/challenges-2018/).
+Presenting the solution I worked on in 2018 to a Data Challenge organized at [work](https://smc-datachallenge.ornl.gov/challenges-2018/).
 I solve Scientific Pub Mining (no. 4) challenge by combining classic Linux tools with a modern scalable HPC parallel scripting solution.

-Find more at [github](https://github.com/ketancmaheshwari/SMC18).
+Details available at [github](https://github.com/ketancmaheshwari/SMC18).
 The source code for the core solutions are in `src/prob*.awk`.
 The source code for the HPC parallelization of the core solutions are in `src/runprob*.swift`.
-Results are in the `results` directory.
+Results are in the `results` folder.

 # Tools used